 We are the Only Board Certified Dental Anesthesiologists in the State of Missouri, including the St. Louis Metro Area.

-When your youngster is having a dental procedure done, you might be struggling with the choice of whether or not to sedate them.
+When your young one is having a dental procedure done, you might be struggling with the choice of whether or not to sedate them.
 You want to prevent them from feeling any trauma and pain from the dental procedure, but you also don’t want to put their safety into question.
 That can leave you questioning whether dental sedation is right for your child.

 What Type is Right for Your Child?

 - Oral sedation is a type of sedation procedure where a child takes medicine by mouth (orally) before the procedure.
-It takes about 20 minutes to work, and it allows the child to relax and usually fall asleep; they can easily be awakened, and there is very little risk involved.
+It takes about 20 minutes to work, allowing the child to relax and usually fall asleep; they can easily be awakened, and there is very little risk involved.

-To sedate a patient with IV sedation, they must have an IV line inserted, and an anesthesiologist must be present throughout the entire procedure.
+- To sedate a patient with IV sedation, they must have an IV line inserted, and an anesthesiologist must be present throughout the entire procedure.
 Once the IV line is placed the child is delivered medication intravenously and then monitored throughout the procedure.

-Although choosing sedation might seem scary, many methods are completely safe and put your child at very little risk.
+Although choosing sedation might seem scary, many methods are safe and put your child at very little risk.
 The benefit to their psyche and to establishing a positive experience with the dentist is imperative to establishing good oral hygiene and health for a lifetime.

-St. Louis Anesthesia Dentistry
+St. Louis Sedation Dentistry